Gerrit Wolsink: Maico factory team

+Suzuki years

 Wolsink was contracted ride for the Suzuki factory racing team as defending champion, Roger De Coster's teammate for the 1974 season.
 In 1974, Wolsink won the first of what would be four consecutive victories at the Carlsbad Raceway, site of the 500cc United States Motocross Grand Prix.
 Wolsink was leading Husqvarna factory team rider Heikki Mikkola on the final lap of the second moto with Mikkola gaining rapidly.
 Wolsink lost control of his motorcycle and crashed as he reached the finish line, just as Mikkola was about to pass him.
 Race judges ruled that Wolsink had crossed the finish line first for one of the most spectacular finishes in history of the Carlsbad Raceway.
 His 1974 Carlsbad victory brought him to international prominence due to the race being broadcast on ABC's highly rated Wide World of Sports television program.

 Mikkola eventually won the 1974 500cc Motocross World Championship with Wolsink ending the season ranked fourth in the world.
 After the world championship season, Wolsink returned to the United States to compete in the 1974 Trans-AMA motocross series where he won Round 4 in Orlando, Florida and finished the series in second place behind his Suzuki teammate, De Coster.

 Wolsink in action during the 500cc Dutch Grand Prix on 27 July 1975.

 In 1975, Wolsink improved to third in the 500cc World Championship as his teammate De Coster won his fourth title with Mikkola in second place.
 He won his second consecutive 500cc United States Grand Prix in 1975 as well as victories at the 500cc British Grand Prix and his home Grand Prix in the Netherlands.
 For the third consecutive year, he placed second in the Trans-AMA series in the United States, as his teammate De Coster claimed the 1975 series win.